Should Parents Have Say When Child Picks Mate?

 Perhaps even more significant, however, is the parental concern that their child be happy once he or she has left home.
 And who the child chooses to marry will play a large part in their future happiness.
 Obviously parents will be concerned and will likely try to participate in the selection of marriage partners of grown children.

-From the child’s perspective, however, he or she usually desires parental approval in choosing a spouse but want tot have the last say in the choice.
-After all, the child is the one who ultimately will have the abide the consequences of the decision.
+From the child’s perspective, however, he or she usually desires parental approval in choosing a spouse but wants to have the last say in the choice.
+After all, the child is the one who ultimately will have to abide the consequences of the decision.
 Mom and Dad will likely give timely advice as they have done all through the teen years.
 But what happens when the child chooses not to follow the advice and decides to marry someone of his or her own liking or choosing?
 That is the sensitive question.

-Now that Susan and I have son’s and daughters in their late teens and early 20s, we have given a great deal of thought about who our children choose to marry.
+Now that Susan and I have sons and daughters in their late teens and early 20s, we have thought a great deal about who our children choose to marry.
 Here is what we have decided.
 We believe we have every right, even an obligation, to teach our children our beliefs and ideals about who would make an appropriate marriage partner for them.
 All this, we believe, should be done before the maturing son or daughter has to make a decision

 But once a son or daughter has given adequate thought and attention to choosing a marriage partner, we believe it is our duty, even an obligation, to support our child’s choice - even if we do not necessarily agree.
 We have so stated this philosophy to them often and now do so in print.

 What do you think?
-How much say-so should parents have when their parents have when their children choose marriage partners?
+How much say-so should parents have when their children choose marriage partners?
 I’d like to hear from you on this topic.
 Perhaps some young people about to marry would also like to respond.